Skip to main content

 Takamaka Rum

-Locally produced rum at La Plaine St Andre distillery.
-Made from sugar cane grown on islands.
-Range from white to dark aged rums.
-Island pride and tourist favorite.
+Rum made at the La Plaine St Andre distillery from sugar cane grown on the islands.
+It runs from clear white to dark aged bottlings.
+Locals are proud of it and visitors keep buying it.

 spirit40-50%